mustafa-bugra-yildiz/dotfiles/README.md

 I usually alias this to `dots`.

-Steps it it takes in order:
+Steps it takes in order:

 - Copy the dotfiles: